vikas0809/kickstarter-analysis/README.md

 After the formatting and orgainizing,now it is time to crunch some number and create some calculated columns which are required to perform our analysis.

-1.Average Donation:Average donation is calculated ny dividing pledge amount by backer count.We also used ROUND function to round off result by 2 decimal places.
+- Average Donation:Average donation is calculated ny dividing pledge amount by backer count.We also used ROUND function to round off result by 2 decimal places.

         =IFERROR(ROUND(E2/L2,2),0)

 The challange in this task was divide by zero error.There are some events with 0 backers,so ther result was giving #DIV/0!.We used IFERROR function to give us 0 when the error encounters.

-2.Extracting Year from Date:We created new column for Year.We extraced year from Date started using YEAR function.
+- Extracting Year from Date:We created new column for Year.We extraced year from Date started using YEAR function.

         =YEAR(S3)

-3.Total Duration of Campaign:We created another coloumn which gives us total duation of the campaign which is differnce between Date Started and Date Ended coloumn.For that,we used DATEDIF function to get number of days for which the campaign ran.
+- Total Duration of Campaign:We created another coloumn which gives us total duation of the campaign which is differnce between Date Started and Date Ended coloumn.For that,we used DATEDIF function to get number of days for which the campaign ran.

         =DATEDIF(S2,T2,"d")